Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/12/detect-overflowing-elements.md

 :img{src="/img/2022/12/overflow-detector.png" alt="A web page with a detection script that highlights overflowing elements" loading="lazy"}
 ::figcaption[An overflowing heading]
 :::

-## Limitations of the script

-There are some limitations to this script, which mean you'll need to check for some exception cases.

-- If you have an element within the page with scroll bars, it will be detected as an issue - even though you might have intended the scrolling
-- If you have invisible elements, they may be detected as overflowing because the parent has a width of zero

-You can visually check the elements on the page and discard issues that don't apply.

 ## Adding overflow detection to a Playwright test